 Shorts for men and women are more of a Western thing, but pack a pair or two for hot weather.
 And, don’t forget swimwear for the beaches in summer or for spa visits in any season.
 Shorts for men can do double duty as swimwear.

-Comfortable shoes with plenty of cushion and support are critical for walking tours in Europe, especially on cobblestone streets.
+Wearing the best walking shoes with plenty of cushion and support are critical for walking tours in Europe, especially on cobblestone streets.
 Look for a stylish pair that can double as dress shoes.
 Women can pack a pair of heels for dressier occasions.
 When travelling during summer, including a pair of sandals or open-toe shoes.

 You’ll need boots for winter travel that are appropriate for where you’re going.
 For example, boots worn in Italy look different than boots intended for a Swiss outdoor adventure.
 Either way, try to limit shoes to two or three pairs, including the ones you wear while travelling.

-You’ll need to pack some smaller essentials for your trip.
+Whether you’re on a luxury retreat or not, you’ll still need to pack some smaller essentials for your trip.
 Keep ornaments to a minimum and leave flashy, expensive pieces at home.
 Watches are trendy in Europe.
 Look for a waterproof watch that is safe from rain splashes and suitable for swimming and scuba diving.

 Keep in mind that most hotels furnish the basics, like soap, shampoo, and lotion.
 Use a packing cube or large Ziploc bag for the ones you do take.
 You’ll want to pack sunscreen, lip balm, and sunglasses for the beaches and the snowy ski resorts.